Mike Riley (gridiron football): Second return to Oregon State

 On December 7, 2017, it was announced that Riley would return to Oregon State to be the assistant head coach under newly hired Oregon State head coach Jonathan Smith, who had been both a player (1998) and a graduate assistant coach (2003) during Riley's first and second tenures as head coach at Oregon State.

 San Antonio Commanders

 In June 2018, Riley was named the head coach of the San Antonio Commanders of the Alliance of American Football.

 Seattle Dragons

 On June 6, 2019, Riley was named the offensive coordinator and quarterbacks coach for Seattle's new XFL team, the Seattle Dragons.
-He missed the first three games of the season due to personal reasons.
+He missed the first three games of the season for personal reasons.

 New Jersey Generals

 On January 6, 2022, Riley was named the Head coach and General manager for the New Jersey Generals of the United States Football League.
+On January 1, 2024, it was announced the Generals would not be a part of the UFL Merger.